SPORTS MASSAGE

 TESTIMONIALS - here is what our customers say:

-“Another belting massage from Sam.
+“Another belting massage.
 I’m tender but no dull aches and I feel great!
 See you soon"

 "I go here a lot all the staff are very qualified, charming and really good at what they do, never had a dud, would recommend 10/10

-"I had a fantastic treatment (sports massage) with Mike and I would highly recommend him to anyone looking for a seriously good massage!
+"I had a fantastic treatment (sports massage) and I would highly recommend him to anyone looking for a seriously good massage!
 As an overworked massage therapist myself I was in pain . . .
-Mike was professional and friendly, making me feel comfortable, and providing me with an extremely relaxing yet beneficial treatment"
+He was professional and friendly, making me feel comfortable, and providing me with an extremely relaxing yet beneficial treatment"

-"Emily was/is amazing.
+"Amazing.
 After one session I felt so much better.
 Cannot wait for my next session.
-Fantastic aftercare.
-Thanks Emily"
+Fantastic aftercare" (Sciatica patient after osteopathic treatment)

 ARTICLE: SPORTS MASSAGE by our very own Tracey Holland